gcarvellas/tao-os/README.md

 - Update the volatile crate (Replaces Volatile with VolatilePtr)
 - Support colored printing
 - Error checking with cpuid in the bootloader
+- Use proper locking instead of spin locks (lock api)